-• For birds under 4 months of age, show proof that the entries were purchased from a U.S. Pullorum-Typhoid clean source and are either the only poultry on the premises or have been physically separated (e.g. housed in separat3e pens or houses) from untested poultry on the premises.
+For birds under 4 months of age, show proof that the entries were purchased from a U.S. Pullorum-Typhoid clean source and are either the only poultry on the premises or have been physically separated (e.g. housed in separat3e pens or houses) from untested poultry on the premises.

-DIVISION OC 15 - QUILTS SUPERINTENDENT: Alexia Schmidt
+DIVISION OC 15 - QUILTS

+SUPERINTENDENT: Alexia Schmidt, Lynda Falley

-- A. Entries in quilts are to be pre-entered by July 11 and brought to the Schenk Building between 3 and 7 p.m.
-Monday, July 18.
-Exhibits must be picked up on Sunday, July 24 from 9:00 to 11:00 a.m. - B. Name and address must be attached to all quilts with a safety pin, basting or masking tape. - C. Attached completed entry tag to all items. - D. For identification Attach a 3 x 5 white index card with your name printed in permanent marker large enough to be read from 8-foot distance. - E. All articles displayed in this division shall be handmade and have been completed within the past three years, unless otherwise stated in the class. - F. All items shall be carefully laundered or cleaned before being exhibited. - G. In case of no competition, first placing may be awarded at the judge's discretion. - H. No article may be entered in more than one class. - I. No articles eligible for prize two consecutive years. - J. Exhibitors are limited to two entries per class. - K. Definition of tied quilt- A quilt where instead of stitching in a quilting pattern to hold the 3 layers together, a series of ties are used.
+- A. Entries in quilts are to be pre-entered by July 8 and brought to the Schenk Building between 3 and 7 p.m.
+Monday, July 15.
+Exhibits must be picked up on Sunday, July 21 from 8:00 to 9:00 a.m. - B. Name and address must be attached to all quilts with a safety pin, basting or masking tape. - C. Attached completed entry tag to all items. - D. For identification Attach a 3 x 5 white index card with your name printed in permanent marker large enough to be read from 8-foot distance. - E. All articles displayed in this division shall be handmade and have been completed within the past three years, unless otherwise stated in the class. - F. All items shall be carefully laundered or cleaned before being exhibited. - G. In case of no competition, first placing may be awarded at the judge's discretion. - H. No article may be entered in more than one class. - I. No articles eligible for prize two consecutive years. - J. Exhibitors are limited to two entries per class. - K. Definition of tied quilt- A quilt where instead of stitching in a quilting pattern to hold the 3 layers together, a series of ties are used.
 These ties are spaced evenly all over the body of the quilt.
 The tufts of yarn are frequently left as decoration.
-Tied fleece blankets should be entered in the Arts & Crafts division. - L. Entries may be one of five divisions: P Professional (one who teaches quilting, makes a practice of selling labor, and/or completed works); A- Adult (quilts completed by one person 15 or older) and C Child (age 14 and under, please state age on entry tag.), Quilts Completed by more than one person (pieced by non-professional and quilted by profession) and Quilts by more than one Professional (quilts completed by more than one person).
+Tied fleece blankets should be entered in the Arts & Crafts division.

+L. Entries may be one of five divisions: P - Professional (Someone who had invested in equipment, training and has the expertise to quilt a wide variety of quilts.); A- Adult (quilts completed by one person 15 or older) and C - Child (age 14 and under, please state age on entry tag.), Quilts Completed by more than one person (pieced by non-professional and quilted by profession) and Quilts by more than one Professional (quilts completed by more than one person).
 Please indicate on your entry form which division you are entering.
 Specify pattern name and name of quilts, if known.
 Exhibitor must do all work, unless stated differently.